• Skip to primary navigation

 • Subscribe

-×
+• ×

 Home » Ingredients » Fruits

-Italian Lime Sorbet with Vodka (Sorbetto)
+Homemade Italian Lime Sorbet Recipe (Sorbetto)

-Published: Feb 20, 2019 · Modified: Oct 17, 2022.
+Published: Feb 20, 2019 · Modified: Mar 31, 2025.
 This post may contain affiliate links.
 Please read my disclosure policy.

 Lime Sorbet with Vodka is the perfect refreshing ending of a Summer dinner with friends.
 Whether you are serving seafood or meat, this smooth and citrus sorbet will leave a fresh and clean taste in your mouth making the after dinner a pleasant ending. #yourguardianchef #lime #vodka

 Lime Sorbet is the perfect refreshing ending to a Summer dinner with friends, even better if it has some vodka.
 This Italian sorbetto is like a cold limoncello made with only three ingredients.
 Whether you serve seafood or meat, this smooth, tangy, and citrus sorbet will leave a fresh and clean taste in your mouth.
-It is easy to make and will be ready to serve at any time in the freezer.
+This simple recipe is easy to make and will be ready to serve at any time in the freezer.

 Italian Lime sorbetto served in a glass